WHAT DO I EAT WITH DIABETES?

-It's often said that one size doesn't fit all, and this is true for diet and diabetes.
+One size doesn't fit all, and this is true for the dietary management of diabetes.

-The type of diabetes you have, how long you've had it for, your age, medications you take to help control blood glucose levels, food preferences and lifestyle will all affect the diet advice you should follow.
+The type of diabetes you have, how long you've had it for, your age, any diabetes medications you take, your food preferences and lifestyle will all affect the diet advice you should follow.

 Keeping Blood Glucose Levels within target